China sends troops to Djibouti, establishes first overseas military base

 Africa is home to an estimated one million Chinese nationals, with many employed in infrastructure projects backed by the Chinese government.

 "China's involvement in African security is a product of a wider transformation of China's national defense policy.
-It is taking on a global outlook ... and incorporating new concepts such as the protection of overseas interests and open seas protection," said the ECFR report.
+It is taking on a global outlook ... and incorporating new concepts such as the protection of overseas interests and open seas protection," said the report.

 US 'strategic interests'